hericmar/prodo/README.md

 - Schedule them to specific dates, make them recurring.
 - Organize tasks in lists.
 - Export events and tasks to iCalendar format.
+- PWA support (you can add the application to your home screen on mobile devices).

-Note: This application is a hobby project and may not be stable.
+Note: This application is a hobby project and may not be stable, and may not have all the features you would expect from a task manager.

 ## Installation
 You can run the application on bare metal or in a container.